• HOME • PHOTO GALLERY • CONTACT • GUEST BOOK • CREW MUSTER •

 "Hi Jake,

 You asked if we had the F7U Cutlass aboard in a Squadron.
-Yes, we tested the Cutlass.
-Better known as the "Gutless".
+Yes, we tested the Cutlass, better known as the "Guttless".

 I can't say for sure if we ever had Cutlass' aboard as an operating Squadron during normal Air Operations, but we did have it aboard for testing.